draghuram/groovy-osgi-console/README.rst

 Contact
 =======

-Please send email to draghuram at gamil dot com if you have any feedback and/or questions.
+Please send email to draghuram at gmail dot com if you have any feedback and/or questions.

 Links